Learn about the National Eye Health Education Program (NEHEP)

 Our Write the Vision program stresses the importance of regular eye exams for African Americans, who are at higher risk of eye diseases that cause vision loss.

-Spread the word about eye health and safety
+Eye health and safety

 Explore NEI’s virtual reality (VR) eye disease experience